BrisaDiaz/Mern-stack-delivery-app/README.md

 - Interaction with the backend through API Rest .
 - Auto-played sliders with dot indicators and controls.

-  +Navbar responsive and animated .
+* Navbar responsive and animated .

 - Singup/Login system.
 - Access to Public and Private routes base on roles.
 - Contact section with form validation.